|

 The stations fog signal was in operation around 500 hours each year, while consuming around 30 tons of coal.
 During the twelve-month period from July 1, 1895 to June 30, 1896, the fog signal sounded an incredible 1,855 hours, or over seventy-seven days.
 To facilitate the delivery of coal and other supplies, a tramway was installed that ran from the landing on the south side of the island, up the bluff, and then over to the fog signal building, with another branch leading to the dwellings.
 The need for coal was reduced in 1913, when the fog signal was converted from steam power to oil engines.

-John F. Enquist arrived on Destruction Island in 1902, but by 1906 he had worked his way up to head keeper.
-After having been in charge of the station for five years, Enquist was returning to the island in August 1911 aboard the lighthouse tender Heather when he was killed.
-Forty-four-year-old Enquist had been on leave in Seattle and was being transported from the Heather to the island in a small boat, when a derrick collapsed and crushed his skull.
+John F. Enquist arrived on Destruction Island in 1902, and by 1906 he had worked his way up to head keeper.
+After having been in charge of the station for five years, Enquist was returning to the island on August 7, 1911 aboard the lighthouse tender Heather when he was killed.
+Forty-four-year-old Enquist had been on leave in Seattle and was being transported from the Heather to the island in a small boat, when a derrick collapsed and a supporting wire struck him in the head.
+The stations logbook contains the following information for that day:

 The Coast Guard assumed responsibility for the lighthouse in 1939.
 Those assigned to the station after this typically served for a period of eighteen months, alternating six weeks on the island with a two-and-a-half-week shore leave.